Junior Program Assistant

 - Continual Learning: Assesses and recognizes own strengths and weaknesses; pursues professional development that is aligned with organizational role, contribution, and goals.
 Proactively shares knowledge with others to foster learning across the Organization.

-Prior to submitting your application, please ensure that all relevant experience and education is documented on your resume.
+Prior to submitting your application your resume must include relevant paid and non-paid experience showing dates held with month, year and hours worked per week for each position.
+Please ensure that all relevant experience and education is documented on your resume.
 There is no limitation to resume length; updates to resumes will not be accepted during the interview and selection process.

 PHI WORKFORCE MANDATORY COVID-19 VACCINATION POLICY